Frame & Canvas: Background and production

+"A Dozen Roses" was the first song the band wrote with Atkinson on drums.
+According to Nanna, Atkinson brought a sense of groove to the track that made it markedly different from their previous material and, for that reason, the song was almost scrapped.
 The tracks "First Day Back" and "Hugs from Boys" were recorded in August 1997.
 Following on from this, Braid traveled across the US with Rainer Maria in October of that year.
 To coincide with the tour, they released the two songs on a 7" vinyl, through Polyvinyl Record Co.
 The day Nanna graduated from college, Braid traveled to Washington, D.C., to record their next album.
 Frame & Canvas was recorded in December 1997 at Inner Ear Studios in Arlington County, Virginia, with J. Robbins and the band acting as producers.
 Braid had met Robbins twice before working on the album with him.
 They approached him because of his work on albums by the Promise Ring and Kerosene 454.
 Robbins served as the engineer for Frame & Canvas and also mixed the recordings.
 The recording and mixing process lasted six days, and each recording day lasted 13 hours.